-RESPONSE: The proposed future land use trip generation is 4,810 daily trips based on the 5 DU/acre allowed for Residential D. However, the applicant is proposing to restrict the maximum future land use trip generation to 2,706 daily trips by restricting the proposed dwelling units to 96 plus amenities.
+RESPONSE: The proposed future land use trip generation is 3,390 daily trips based on the 5 DU/acre allowed for Residential D and 3/DU/acre allowed for Residential C. However, the applicant is proposing to restrict the maximum future land use trip generation to 2,706 daily trips by restricting the proposed dwelling units to 96 plus amenities.